official-stockfish/Stockfish/README.md

 When reporting an issue or a bug, please tell us which version and compiler you used to create your executable.
-These informations can be found by typing the following commands in a console:
+These informations can be found by typing the following command in a console:

 ```
     ./stockfish compiler